John McKay (American football): USC Trojans

 In his first two seasons as head coach, McKay's teams enjoyed little success, going 4–6 in 1960 and 4–5–1 in 1961.
 The Trojans had been on probation and had difficulty recruiting; McKay stated that these two teams were the slowest he had ever been around.
 Heading into the 1962 season, McKay felt he might be fired by university president Norman Topping; alumni were pressuring Topping to fire McKay, but Topping resisted and gave McKay one more year so he could field a team with players he had recruited.
 Topping believed that McKay had recruited well and that the team would be successful.
 Topping proved to be correct.
 In 1962, McKay guided USC to an 11–0 record, including a 42–37 Rose Bowl victory over #2-ranked Wisconsin, leading to a national championship.
 USC won a total of four national championships (1962, 1967, 1972, and 1974) during McKay's tenure as head coach, and the 1972 squad is regarded as one of the best teams in college football history.
 That team went 12–0, defeating five teams ranked 18th or higher by an average of 22 points.
 They never trailed in the second half of any game, and their closest game was a nine-point win over Stanford.
-Players from that team included Mike Rae, Pat Haden, Sam Cunningham, Anthony Davis, Lynn Swann, Charle Young, Gary Jeter, Richard Wood and Charles Phillips.
+Players from that team included Mike Rae, Pat Haden, Sam Cunningham, Anthony Davis, Lynn Swann, Charlie Young, Gary Jeter, Richard Wood and Charles Phillips.
 Two of his players, Mike Garrett (1965) and O. J. Simpson (1968), won the Heisman Trophy.
 McKay popularized the I formation and emphasized a power running game with such plays as "Student Body Left" and "Student Body Right."
 Through 2021, he remains the winningest head football coach in school history.

 On November 26, 1966, Notre Dame crushed USC 51–0 for the worst defeat in the program's history.
 Reportedly, after the game, McKay vowed never to lose a game to the Fighting Irish again.
 He denied saying it, however, and in an interview shortly before his death, he clarified that he actually said, "They'll never beat us 51–0 again."
 After that loss, McKay was 6–1–2 vs. Notre Dame, losing only during the Irish' national championship season of 1973.
 He even admitted that while growing up, being an Irish Catholic, he was a Notre Dame fan.